01 of 11

 The Palace is a replica of the structure built by the extinct sultanate of Malacca, the rulers of the city before the arrival of the Portuguese in the 1500s.
 The plans were derived from the Malay Annals' account of Sultan Mansur Shah's palace, which housed the nobleman who ruled Melaka from 1456 to 1477.

 Today, the Palace houses the Muzium Kebudayaan (Cultural Museum), which celebrates the Malay side of Melaka's history.
 The museum safeguards more than 1,300 items from Melaka's past: photographs, drawings, weaponry, gifts from foreign emissaries, and musical instruments, divided between eight chambers and three galleries on three floors.

-Walk in the direction of the Sultanate Palace's gardens, and you'll come across the last stop of the walking tour: the Proclamation of Independence Memorial.
+Walk in the direction of the Sultanate Palace's gardens, and you'll come across the last stop of the walking tour: the Proclamation of Independence Memorial (Google Maps).